What Is Discoid Lupus?

 Prompt treatment of this condition will help to minimize skin scarring, hair loss due to scalp scarring, and changes to the pigment of your skin.
 Quitting smoking can also help to minimize discoid flares since smoking can reduce the effectiveness of lupus medications.

 Sun exposure can trigger lesions to erupt on the skin or cause existing lesions to worsen.
 Tanning beds and some indoor UV lighting can also contribute to skin eruptions.

 Discoid lupus lesions can raise your risk of skin cancer, and lip lesions require special attention due to a higher risk of squamous cell cancer.
 But you can help minimize your risk of discoid skin flares and skin cancer by significantly limiting your sun exposure.

 Sunscreen is a vital component of your daily UV protection plan.
-Select a broad spectrum sunscreen with SPF 70.
-Reapply liberally every two hours to any exposed skin, more often if you are sweating or swimming.
+Select a broad spectrum sunscreen with an SPF of 50 or higher.

 Stock up on UPF 50+ clothing that is lightweight and breathable to keep you cooler in warm weather.
 UV Skinz offers a full selection of UPF 50+ apparel for the entire family.

-• Wide brim hats that are tightly woven protect your face, neck, and ears.
+Wide brim sun hats that are tightly woven protect your face, neck, and ears.
 For even better protection, consider a hat with a UPF 50+ rating.

-• Wraparound sunglasses with a 100% UVA/UVB label is important for shielding your eyes as well as the delicate skin around them.
+Wear wraparound sunglasses with a 100% UVA/UVB label is important for shielding your eyes as well as the delicate skin around them.

 While discoid lupus is a complex condition to manage, it shouldn’t prevent you from enjoying the outdoors.
 With solid sun protection, you can participate in all the activities of a full life.